 What kind of lighting is best for the kitchen?

-In kitchens you generally have two purposes for lighting: ambient lighting to generally light the room, and task lighting to spotlight a specific work area.
-No kind of lighting does both these perfectly, so you’ll most likely have to choose two kinds of lighting to fulfil both purposes.
+In kitchens you generally have three purposes for lighting: ambient lighting to generally light the room, task lighting to spotlight a specific work area, and accent lighting and finishing touches.
+No kind of lighting does all of these perfectly, so you’ll most likely have to choose different kinds of lighting to fulfil all purposes.

 Common kitchen lighting solutions include recessed, strip, spotlight, flush-mounted, and pendant.
 In this blog, we’ll cover inspiration for using all these types.